December 18, 2012 –

 Another worthy effort that deserves mention was a community blood drive held Dec.
 7 at the Health Center that was coordinated by Verna Simon, Executive Administrative Assistant for the Health Center, who worked with staff from the Community Blood Center of Topeka.

-For good old fashion fun, buildings on the reservation have been decorated for Christmas and there are lots of department parties and festivities taking place.
+For good old fashion fun, buildings on the common land have been decorated for Christmas and there are lots of department parties and festivities taking place.

 Lastly, to kick off the New Year right, programs within the Social Services Department along with the PBPN Boys & Girls Club, and Diabetes Prevention Program will also host a Big Bear Moon Traditional sobriety pow-wow New Year’s eve at the Bingo Hall that begins with a dinner at 6 p.m.

 Below are some photos taken of the activities that have taken place:

 Logan Boswell helped decorate the tree in the Government Center lobby which is one of the areas where donation boxes were set up for the various gift and coat drives held this season.

 From left to right, Carrie O’Toole, Richele Pahmahmie, Jonathan Potts, Gea Aitkens, and Tina Levier loaded up coats the day before they drove to Pine Ridge.

 A group photo taken at the Pine Ridge Administration office in South Dakota.